 ImageTexT is a peer-reviewed, open access journal dedicated to the interdisciplinary study of comics and related media.
 We are published by the English Department at the University of Florida with support from the College of Liberal Arts and Sciences.
 Our content is available free of charge, and regular issues of ImageTexT will be published three times per year.

-A new comix art school, The Sequential Artists Workshop, is soon to open in Gainesville, FL.
+A new comix art school, The Sequential Artists Workshop, is soon open in Gainesville, FL.
 Please see the website at http://www.sequentialartistsworkshop.org/ for details.
-The founders of the Sequential Artists Workshop, also called SAW, are running a fundraiser at http://www.indiegogo.com/Creating-The-Sequential-Artists-Workshop.
+From the SAW website:

-The following is an excerpt from a letter sent by the school's founders, who include Tom Hart and Leela Corman, before the school's opening:
+SAW's mission statement is described in this excerpt from a letter which was sent by the school's founders, who include Tom Hart and Leela Corman, before the school's opening:

 We're starting this school because we recognize more and more the need for intensive training in this artform, and also want to see the good, interesting adventurous artists out there multiply and flourish.
 That's why we're calling it The Sequential Artists Workshop: our mission is to train and support artists.